mikedfunk/learning/javascript/flowtype_setup.md

 ## What's the difference between `eslint-plugin-flowtype` and `eslint-plugin-flowtype-errors`?

 * [eslint-plugin-flowtype](https://www.npmjs.com/package/eslint-plugin-flowtype) provides some additional linting rules for flowtype that you can turn off/on.
-It's kind of weird because I would expect that to be in a standard like [eslint-config-standard-flow](https://www.npmjs.com/package/eslint-config-standard-flow).
+It's usually used by a eslint config like [eslint-config-standard-flow](https://www.npmjs.com/package/eslint-config-standard-flow), and individual rules are toggled in the packaged eslint config.
 It does not do anything with `flow-bin`.
 * [eslint-plugin-flowtype-errors](https://www.npmjs.com/package/eslint-plugin-flowtype-errors) actually displays flowtype errors through eslint.
 It checks errors in `flow-bin`.
+It's not necessary if you just add flow as a checker in syntastic or use the flow plugin in sublime.